anyei/SFDC-ATARC/README.md

 # What is ATARC

-ATARC is a framework or toolset and guideline (i'm not sure how to call it actually) created with that single purpose in mind, to optimize process executions within triggers hence maximize resources availability within a transaction.
+ATARC is a framework or toolset and guidelines (i'm not sure how to call it actually) created with that single purpose in mind, to optimize process executions within triggers hence maximize resources availability within a DML transaction.

 With ATARC besides what I just said above, you could control the order of execution of your processes or unit of work, make them active or inactivate whenever the heck you want and last but not least control dependencies execution.... all of this on runtime!
-This is the overall idea, i hope you get it.
+This is the overall idea, I hope you get it, and also there are other cool features I have included in the framework.

 ### Install Components into your org